Skip to content

-Plugin Client API
+Plugin Frontend API

-file of your plugin.
+The frontend-side configuration of a raclette plugin is defined in the index.ts file of your plugin.
 This file defines the frontend functionality, components, and behavior of your plugin.
+If you do not provide a index.ts file you will receive a default configured pluginApi based on your route definitions.

 Basic Usage

-import { defineRaclettePluginClient } from "@raclettejs/raclette-core/client"
+import { defineRaclettePluginFrontend } from "@raclettejs/core/frontend"

-export default defineRaclettePluginClient({
+export default defineRaclettePluginFrontend({

-install: async ($installApi, $pluginApi) => {
+install: async ($installApi, $corePluginApi) => {

 // Plugin initialization logic